Skip to main content

 Limitations

-• Next.js TypeScript only for pull.
-Two-way sync requires a Next.js project using TypeScript.
-JavaScript-only Next.js projects and all other frameworks support push only.
+• Next.js TypeScript only for pull and auto PR.
+Two-way sync and automatic PR creation require a Next.js project using TypeScript.
+JavaScript-only Next.js projects and all other frameworks support manual push only, with no automatic PR.

 • Branch behaviour.
-Rocket pulls from main and pushes to a rocket-update branch, opening a PR to main for each batch of changes.
+For Next.js TypeScript projects, Rocket pulls from main and pushes to a rocket-update branch, opening a PR to main for each batch of changes.
+For cloned repositories, Rocket pulls from the branch selected at clone time.
 Other branches are not synced.

 One-way sync (other frameworks)

-For non-Next.js or JavaScript-only projects, GitHub integration is push-only.
-Push your code to GitHub for backup and collaboration, but changes made directly in GitHub will not sync back to Rocket.
+For non-Next.js or JavaScript-only projects, GitHub integration is push-only and manual.
+Push your code to GitHub for backup and collaboration by clicking the Push button when you want to update.
+No automatic pull request is created.
+Changes made directly in GitHub will not sync back to Rocket.
 Always make changes in Rocket first, then push.

 See the full GitHub connector setup guide, including authorization and permissions.